marcValdz/gbe_fork_tools/Readme.md

 ## Overview

-This fork introduces several enhancements to improve the functionality, maintainability, and usability of the GBE project.
-Key changes include refactored Python scripts, improved Windows build scripts, better handling of achievements, and automated data retrieval for `top_owner_ids.txt`.
+This fork introduces several enhancements to improve the functionality, maintainability, and usability of the GBE Tools.
+Key changes include refactored Python scripts, improved build scripts, better handling of achievements, and automated data retrieval for `top_owner_ids.txt`.

 ## Features & Improvements